ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 is no formal proof of security for this at the time of writing; see {{Section 9.2.2 of I-D.ietf-hpke-hpke}}.

-Additionally, the same key SHOULD NOT be used for both Key Encryption and Integrated Encryption.

-The same key SHOULD NOT be used with both HPKE and non-HPKE algorithms (e.g., "ECDH-ES" or "ECDH-ES+A128KW"), as this is outside the HPKE security model.
+Likewise,the same key SHOULD NOT be used with both HPKE and non-HPKE algorithms (e.g., "ECDH-ES" or "ECDH-ES+A128KW").

 When using Key Encryption in a multi-recipient scenario, the security of the content is limited by the weakest algorithm used